 Prince of Darkness (1987)There are many John Carpenter flicks I absolutely love.
 None more than 1987’s Prince of Darkness.
 Because Carpenter merges the ideas of religion and science, making the concept of Satan into something far more ugly, sinister, threatening than just a name in a book meaning evil.
 The special effects, the score, Alice Cooper’s unsettling cameo, the creeping plot; everything adds up to a top notch bit of horror.
 Yet another JC gem!

 Lady Vengeance (2005)Chan-wook Park’s revenge trilogy is great, all around.
 One of my favourites is Lady Vengeance.
-It takes on the female perspective and also dives into a raw, disturbing story which culminates in the expected revenge we’ve seen from Park in his other films from the trilogy.
+It takes on the woman’s perspective and also dives into a raw, disturbing story which culminates in the expected revenge we’ve seen from Park in his other films from the trilogy.
 Parts of the crimes involved are about as eerie as some of the disturbing bits in Oldboy, so buckle up.

 Oldboy (2003)I remember hearing Quentin Tarantino rave about Oldboy after it was released, and he’s always been an inspiration to me as a writer/director hopeful.
 So I checked it out, fell in love.
 Sure, it is wildly disturbing particularly at the end.
 Something within that nastiness is riveting.